Comic Book: Teenage Mutant Ninja Turtles (Mirage Publishing)

 In 2006, the regular Teenage Mutant Ninja Turtles

 book ceased regular publication, thanks to Peter Laird's other duties, creative burn-out and the economic disincentives of publishing a money-losing book.
-While new issues were still being released online once in a blue moon, Tales
+While new issues are still being released once in a blue moon, Tales

 became the de facto main book until the series' cancellation and the sale of the TMNT property to Nickelodeon